sonila15/Online_Shopping_Intention_Model/README.md

   - Revenue: The target variable indicating whether a purchase was made (TRUE) or not (FALSE).

 ## Model Selection
-For the project, we analyze four machine learning models in order to define the best model as the one that generalizes the best on future data.
+For this project, we analyze four machine learning models in order to define the best model as the one that generalizes the best on future data.
 The models analized are:

 - ### Decision Tree
   It is a supervised learning algorithm that is used for classification and regression modeling.
 These trees are used to either classify data or predict what will come next.
 The results obtained were: